 “Keep good company, read good books, love good things and cultivate soul and body as faithfully as you can…” -Rose In Bloom

 My friends and readers of this blog are likely to know that I consider Louisa May Alcott to be in my list of very favorite authors.
-I say very favorite even though Diane would remind me that the word “very” rarely adds anything of substance to a statement, because in this particular case I think that we bibliophiles are apt to have “favorites” and “very favorites.”
+I say very favorite even though Diane would remind me that the word “very” rarely adds anything of substance to a statement because in this particular case I think that we bibliophiles are apt to have “favorites” and “very favorites.”
 Very favorite to me means an author I cannot live without.
-While some consider her old-fashioned, preachy, unrealistic, and strident, I find her to be balm for this world-weary mama’s heart, and a friend to the innocent tender-hearted young people in my life.
+While some consider her old-fashioned, preachy, unrealistic, and strident, I find her to be a balm for this world-weary mama’s heart and a friend to the innocent tender-hearted young people in my life.
 In Rose In Bloom, I think she demonstrates particular skill as an inspirational and sophisticated storyteller.

 “It does seem to me that some one might write stories that should be lively, natural, and helpful tales in which the English should be good, the morals pure, and the characters such as we can love in spite of the faults that all may have.” ―Eight Cousins

 In a format that is similar to the Jo March books, Alcott wrote a pair of books about Rose Campbell and her seven male cousins.
-Eight Cousins is easily compared to Little Men, and is at least equally charming.
-Shy and sickly Rose Campbell, is an orphaned heiress.
-After the death of her parents she moves to the “Aunt Hill” – a neighborhood of houses occupied by aunts, great aunts, and cousins while she waits for her guardian, Uncle Alec, to return from foreign travel.
+Eight Cousins is easily compared to Little Men and is at least equally charming.
+Shy and sickly Rose Campbell is an orphaned heiress.
+After the death of her parents, she moves to the “Aunt Hill” – a neighborhood of houses occupied by aunts, great aunts, and cousins while she waits for her guardian, Uncle Alec, to return from foreign travel.
 Because of a family estrangement, Rose barely knows her extended family, and her grief is compounded by the strangeness of her new situation and so many family members to know and try to please.
 Very quickly, however, Uncle Alec returns home to set things to rights and all is more than well.